Ficool

 Her mind started thinking back to the last time she was there.

-Alexander made the time there fly by.
+Alexander made the time there fly by when he joined her.

 His body was so warm and inviting.